gapolinario/gapolinario.github.io/_posts/2024-08-02-airy-function-sequence.md

 where $B$ is a complete exponential [Bell polynomial](https://en.wikipedia.org/wiki/Bell_polynomials).

-It is interesting to notice that $B_{3n}(0,0,2,0,\cdots,0)$ is equal to the term in the sequence A052502.
-To show that, we'll show that the recursion relation for this Bell polynomial coincides with the recursion relation for the sequence, which is:
+It is interesting to notice that $B_{3n}(0,0,2,0,\cdots,0)$ is equal to the terms in the sequence A052502.
+To show that, we prove that the recursion relation for this Bell polynomial coincides with the recursion relation for the sequence, which is:

 $$
 \begin{split}